 So then, by that metric, the 1.5 Tesla magnetic field of the above-listed AKG K812 should certainly have adverse effects on our brains and physiology.
 What makes them safe, then?

 AKG is featured in the following My New Microphone articles:

-The volume of the headphones on/in our ears is much more concerning, which brings me to my next point.
+The headphones’ volume on/in our ears is much more concerning, which brings me to my next point.

 The Potential Of Hearing Damage When Wearing Headphones

 Although the magnets within headphones are extremely unlikely to cause any noticeable effects on our physiology due to their magnetic fields, headphones and earbuds do pose a threat to our health.
 This has to do with our sense of hearing and the potential damage high sound pressure levels may cause.